micmejia/bible-dump/AMPC/Genesis/Gen 3.md

-So [God] drove out the man; and He placed at the east of the Garden of Eden the [^c]cherubim and a flaming sword which turned every way, to keep _and_ guard the way to the tree of life.
+So [God] drove out the man; and He placed at the east of the Garden of Eden the cherubim and a flaming sword which turned every way, to keep _and_ guard the way to the tree of life.